expinc/sunagent/README.md

 * gomaxprocs: The maximum processors used.

+*CORE* section defines behaviors of the framework.

+* retainjobs: Number of jobs whose info retained.
+In-proguress jobs will always retained.
+Therefore the actual number retained may be bigger than the configured value.

 *HTTP* section defines the parameters of the HTTP server who exposes HTTP APIs:

 * ip: IP address of the HTTP server.
 This option is introduced because there may be multiple network adaptors with different IP addresses in the node.